semonec/Challange_eyeo/README.md

 The result would be

 <b>3 invalid</b>

+> This isn't described at document, but in this situation, It treat as INVALID vote. should have to be counted followed by 4th condition
+<i>If there are invalid votes they should be counted and reported.</i>

 ## 5. someone delegate to other, but that delegated person is not a voter.